markqvist/reticulum_website/docs/manual/_sources/interfaces.rst.txt

     # specifying different Group IDs.

     group_id = reticulum

+    # You can also choose the multicast address type:
+    # temporary (default, Temporary Multicast Address)
+    # or permanent (Permanent Multicast Address)

+    multicast_address_type = permanent

     # You can also select specifically which
     # kernel networking devices to use.